Monday, May 19, 2014

 Parallel and Distributed Computing (PDC) now permeates most computing activities.
 The pervasiveness of computing devices containing multicore CPUs and GPUs, including home and office PCs, laptops, and mobile devices, is making even common users dependent on parallel processing.
 Certainly, it is no longer sufficient for even basic programmers to acquire only the traditional sequential programming skills.
 The preceding trends point to the need for imparting a broad-based skill set in PDC technology at various levels in the educational fabric woven by Computer Science (CS) and Computer Engineering (CE) programs as well as related computational disciplines.
 However, the rapid changes in computing hardware platforms and devices, languages, supporting programming environments, and research advances, more than ever challenge educators in knowing what to include in the curriculum and what to teach in any given semester or course.

-The 3rd workshop on Parallel and Distributed Computing Education invites unpublished manuscripts from individuals or teams from academia, industry, and other educational and research institutes on topics pertaining to the teaching of PDC topics in the Computer Science and Engineering (and related) curriculum.
-The emphasis of the third workshop continues to be on the undergraduate education.
+The 4th workshop on Parallel and Distributed Computing Education invites unpublished manuscripts from individuals or teams from academia, industry, and other educational and research institutes on topics pertaining to the teaching of PDC topics in the Computer Science and Engineering curriculum as well as in Computational Science and computational courses of STEM, Geoscience and other disciplines with PDC and high performance computing(HPC) concepts.
+The emphasis of the fourth workshop continues to be on the undergraduate education.
 The workshop especially seeks papers that report on experience with implementing aspects of the NSF/TCPP curriculum or other novel approaches to incorporating PDC topics into undergraduate core courses that are taken by the majority of students in a program.
 Methods, pedagogical approaches, tools, and techniques that have the potential for adoption across the broader community are of particular interest.

 This effort is in coordination with NSF/TCPP curriculum initiative for CS/CE undergraduates (http://www.cs.gsu.edu/~tcpp/curriculum/index.php) and its upcoming NSF-supported Center for Parallel and Distributed Computing Curriculum Development and Educational Resources (CDER).